City Year Buffalo opening day celebration

 Throughout their year of service, City Year AmeriCorps members will support students at five charter public schools: Buffalo Collegiate Charter School; Elmwood Village Charter School; Enterprise Charter School; Tapestry Charter School; and West Buffalo Charter School, helping students to cultivate both strong academic and social-emotional skills.
 In the process of serving Buffalo students, AmeriCorps members are also gaining valuable experience and skills that can help them advance in their future careers and as effective leaders in their communities.

-With support from The Cullen Foundation, Key Bank in partnership with the First Niagara Foundation, National Grid, Rich Products and the Oishei Foundation, City Year Buffalo will have an opportunity to enrich the lives of students in each of their partner schools and provide them with a safe, welcoming and supportive learning environment.
+With support from The Cullen Foundation, First Niagara Foundation, National Grid, Rich Products and the Oishei Foundation, City Year Buffalo will have an opportunity to enrich the lives of students in each of their partner schools and provide them with a safe, welcoming and supportive learning environment.

 AmeriCorps members are guided and supervised by Impact Managers—full-time City Year staff who manage and provide corps members with tools and feedback to successfully support student growth and development.
 Impact Managers also build relationships with school administrators and help the partnership to run smoothly.